LSEG-API-Samples/LSEG-API-Samples-Example.RDP.Python.GenericBulkFile.Workflow/Article.md

 Before I am going further, there is some prerequisite, dependencies, and libraries that the project is needed.

-### Access to the RDP with the your desire Bulk file permission
+### Access to the RDP with the your desire CFS file permission

-This project uses RDP access credentials with the CFS Bulk file permission.
+This project uses RDP access credentials with the CFS file permission.

 Please contact your LSEG representative to help you with the RDP account and the bucket permission.